nitinuprety/Pokemon-Gallary/README.md

 # Pokemon Gallery

-Pokemon Gallery app build with React.js
+Pokemon Gallery with features like filter, sort and collection built with React.js

 ## Demo